hadoop-sandbox/hadoop-sandbox/README.md

 ## Smoke test

+> [!WARNING|
-:warning: The following steps will need to store data on disk.
-When running the container runtime in a virtual machine (i.e. Docker for mac, Rancher-Desktop), you should ensure that the container runtime has enough storage capacity to store the test dataset (9.3 GiB) at least 3 times.
+> The following steps will need to store data on
+> disk.
+When running the container runtime in a virtual machine
+> (i.e. Docker for mac, Rancher-Desktop), you should ensure that
+> the container runtime has enough storage capacity to store the
+> test dataset (9.3 GiB) at least 3 times.

 Start the cluster and log on to client node (see above).
 You can run Teragen/Terasort/Teravalidate to see if the cluster is able to run